Gaurav-20/PythonNotebook/README.md

 # PythonNotebook
-Python Questions taken from UPSC Fever with their solutions included in it.
+Python is a high-level object oriented programming language.
+It consists of various libraries with various functionalities that help in reducing the work of the programmer.
+The Colab Notebook consists of Python Basics, Numpy, Matplotlib and Pandas tutorial along with questions and their answers.
+The tutorial was taken from UPSC Fever website and is a very good tool to begin with Python programming.